turingschool/career-development-curriculum-site/resources/finding_opportunities.md

 ---
 layout: page
-title: How to Find Opportunities
+title: Resources for Finding Opportunities
 ---

-# Resources for Finding Opportunities
 Below are resources to help you find opportunities from job postings to networking groups:

 ### Search by...company